home-assistant/home-assistant.io/source/_integrations/syslog.markdown

 ---
-title: "Syslog"
+title: Syslog
-description: "Instructions on how to add syslog notifications to Home Assistant."
+description: Instructions on how to add syslog notifications to Home Assistant.
 logo: syslog.png
 ha_category:
   - Notifications